GreatApe42069/Doginals_Hash_Canvas_Creator/ReadMe.md

 ## Implementation
 The Hidden_Decoder.exe executable is generated from the Hidden_Decoder.py script.
 It relies on the stegano and Pillow libraries for decoding hidden messages.
 This executable is independent and doesn't require a separate Python environment.

-# DragAndDrop.exe
+# Super_Canvas_Creator.exe
 ## Usage
-DragAndDrop.exe simply Drag and drop a image to be decoded on the exe and watch it work.
+Double-click on Super_Canvas_Creator.exe or run it from the command line.

 The script will generate a unique and visually appealing image based on the transaction hashes provided in the transaction_ids.json file.

-The resulting Decoded messages will be saved in the Extracted_Hidden_Messages_Captured directory.
+The resulting steganographed images will be saved in the super-canvas_generated_images directory.

 ## Implementation
 The Super_Canvas_Creator.exe executable is derived from the Super_Canvas_Creator.py script.
 It utilizes the stegano, Pillow, and hashlib libraries to create visually diverse images based on transaction hashes.
 The executable operates independently of Python.